[Date Prev][Date Next][Thread Prev][Thread Next][Date Index][Thread Index]

 speakers.
 There's no way ordinary public can relate each code event to

 each sound.
-The live coders claim that there's no need to know how to play
+The live coders claim that there's no need to know how

 a guitar to enjoy a guitar performance.
-But they forget that when we watch
+But they forget that when

 "real world instruments" performances, there are constant synchresis